-Annual Report and Consolidated Financial Statements for the year ended 31 March 2025
+Annual Report and Consolidated Financial Statements

-Notice regarding limitations on Director Liability under English Law
+Notice regarding limitations on Directors Liability under English Law

 The information supplied in the Strategic Report and the Directors' Report has been drawn up and presented in accordance with English Law.
 The liabilities of the directors in connection with that Report shall be subject to the limitations and restrictions provided by such law.